More and more food production plants opt for using clean rooms, elevating the level of general hygiene of the whole industry

 The food industry, understandably, sets much higher hygiene standards than most other industries.
 It is vital that the food that we consume and market to other people is not only fresh and delicious but also safe.
 This is why food industry procedures are characterised by strict rules and extremely high hygiene standards.
 More and more food production plants opt for using cleanrooms, elevating the level of general hygiene of the whole industry.

-Cleanrooms help to minimize the number of germs and fungi, making the production process and the products much cleaner and safer.
+Cleanrooms help to minimise the number of germs and fungi, making the production process and the products much cleaner and safer.
 This way, the shelf life of products increases, they can be stored longer and several preventive steps can be excluded from the production process, resulting in higher efficiency and higher margins.
 Clean rooms not only improve product quality but also simplify processes and drive margins.

 Food companies benefit from cleanrooms in a variety of ways, from increased efficiency in production, through an improved shelf life to a marketing benefit, resulting from showing the clean production method on the packaging.